bombchus/z64-music-wiki/docs/advanced/audiobanks/building-audiobanks.md

         The "Instrument List" is built directly into the audiobank header, so instrument address pointers begin immediately after the SFX List.

     !!! info "NULL Address Pointer"
-        Addresses that have no information pointed to will be zeroed out, in this case it's important to pay attention to `NUM_INST`, `NUM_DRUM`, and `NUM_SFX` as they define how many addresses there will be in each pointer list; this is important to know because padding is also represented by zero values.
+        Addresses that have no information pointed to will be zeroed out, in this case it is important to pay attention to `NUM_INST`, `NUM_DRUM`, and `NUM_SFX` as they define how many addresses there will be in each pointer list; this is important to know because padding is also represented by zero values.

 ## Audiobank Drum List